sngular/kloadgen/docs/architecture.md

   - **KLG - Simple Value Config:** this JMeter config element allows to define a simple basic value to send into the message.

-> We will go through the details of setting up this sampler and its configuration elements in the [Producer configuration](producer-configuration.md) page.
+> You can go through the details of setting up this sampler and its configuration elements in the [Producer configuration](producer-configuration.md) page.

 - **Kafka Consumer Sampler:** this JMeter Java sampler reads messages from Kafka.
 It uses the key and value configuration to deserialize the messages that it reads.